Bulmer, North Yorkshire: Geography

 The village is situated two miles west of the A64 and 6.13 mi south-west of Malton at an elevation of around 263 ft above sea level.
 The nearest settlements are Welburn 1.5 mi to the west; Sheriff Hutton 3.09 mi to the east; Terrington 2.88 mi to the north-east and Whitwell-on-the-Hill 1.78 mi to the south-east.

 To the west of the village is Bulmer Beck that runs southwards to eventually join the River Derwent.

 In the late nineteenth century the population was recorded as 231, which has decreased to 174 according to the 2001 UK Census.
 Of the total population, 143 were over the age of sixteen, with 77 in full-time employment.
 The 2001 UK Census showed that there were 78 dwellings in the village.

 Village amenities

 Visually, the village has changed little during history; however the small village school at the bottom of School Lane is now the village hall.
 The village also used to be home to a pub, blacksmith, shop and agricultural engineering workshop; these are all now closed.

 Primary education can be found in the nearby villages of Sheriff Hutton, Welburn, Terrington and Thornton-le-Clay.
 Secondary Education can be found at Malton School or Norton College.

 Religion

-There is a church in the village, dedicated to St Martin, a soldier saint and Bishop of Tours.
-This Grade I listed building dates from around the 11th century, and services are held once every Sunday.
-The church contains the last remaining tablet of a Methodist chapel, which used to be present in the village and was built around 1842.
+St Martin's Church, Bulmer is a Grade I listed building which dates from around the 11th century.
+Services are held once every Sunday.
+The church contains the last remaining tablet of a Methodist chapel which used to be present in the village, and was built around 1842.

-The ecclesiastical parish of Bulmer includes Castle Howard.
+The ecclesiastical parish of Bulmer includes the stately home of Castle Howard.